Pranab Mukherjee's renal parameters ‘slightly deranged’: Hospital

 "Pranab Mukherjee is being treated for lung infection.
 His renal parameters are slightly deranged since yesterday.
 He continues to be in deep coma and on ventilator support, said a statement from the Army Hospital (R&R), Delhi Cantt.

-Mukherjee was admitted to the Army''s Research and Referral Hospital in Delhi Cantonment on August 10 and was operated for removal of a clot in the brain the same day.
+Mukherjee was admitted to the Army's Research and Referral Hospital in Delhi Cantonment on August 10 and was operated for removal of a clot in the brain the same day.

 He had also tested positive for COVID-19.